Skip to main content

 If students have difficulty opening downloaded tutorials, make sure that they've unzipped the downloaded project folder in the correct spot.
 Check to see that they've added the unzipped project folder to the Unity folder located on their computer.
 The Unity folder is often found in the Documents folder.
 Unzipped tutorial project folders must be added to the Unity folder before they can be added/opened in Unity Hub.

-Students need to use Unity version 2020.3.12f1 in order to load and access the tutorials in the CodeHS course (note: this is not the most current version of Unity available).
+Students need to use the recommended version of Unity in order to load and access the tutorials in the CodeHS course (note: this is not the most current version of Unity available).
 Students can potentially have multiple versions installed.
 Follow these steps to select the correct version to access the tutorials:

 1. Add the downloaded project folder to Unity Hub under the Projects tab.

-2. The list of projects you can open from Unity Hub should appear with the 2020.3.12f1 version listed as shown below.
+2. The list of projects you can open from Unity Hub should appear and show the version of Unity being used:

 4. Click on the alert and follow the on-screen prompts to install the correct version of Unity